Calculate your Net Promoter Score instantly with our free NPS calculator. Measure customer loyalty, interpret results, and boost satisfaction.

 The existence of MOE, hence, is to calculate this inherent imprecision, which allows researchers to see how conclusive their survey results represent a particular population.

-In addition to that, the MOE is also beneficial when you can not record responses from every person you want to survey.
+In addition to that, the MOE is also beneficial when you cannot record responses from every person you want to survey.
 For example, polling the entire population of Hong Kong is not feasible.
 However, you can pick out a set of people representative of that group and then base your survey results on them.

 MOE helps you determine the accuracy of a value by expressing it in a range, which represents the answer in relation to the entire target population.